 However, this version of Ruby preinstalled by Apple is not meant to be used for development.
 Read my article that goes over 5 reasons why you shouldn’t use the system Ruby on macOS.

 Instead, you’ll want to use a special tool that can install a separate version of Ruby that doesn’t interfere with the one that Apple installed.
 These tools, known as version managers, can install multiple versions of Ruby at the same time, and let you easily switch between them.
 The most popular ones are asdf, chruby/ruby-install, frum, rbenv/ruby-build, and rvm.

-The problem is that these version managers (when used out of the box with their default settings) fail to install Ruby 2.6.x on any Mac running on macOS Ventura (13.x), and in some cases on the latest version of Monterey (12.6.x) that has version 14 or higher of Apple’s command line tools (CLT).
+The problem is that most of these version managers (when used out of the box with their default settings) fail to install Ruby 2.6.x on any Mac running on macOS Ventura (13.x), and in some cases on the latest version of Monterey (12.6.x) that has version 14 or higher of Apple’s command line tools (CLT).

 Assuming you have Homebrew installed, you can check which version of the CLT you have by running

 brew config, and then look towards the bottom for the lines that start with

 The reason why some version managers can’t install certain versions of Ruby is because they all compile Ruby from scratch, and whether or not the installation succeeds depends on five main factors: